noreplydev/suiro.js/README.md

 # Tunnel (building 🚧)

-Tunnel is an open-source project that aims to provide a simple and easy to use tool for creating and managing tunnels to your local network.
+Tunnel is an self-hosted and open-source project that aims to provide a simple and easy to use tool for creating and managing http tunnels to your local network.

-Expose your local network to the internet deploying a tunnel server somewhere Node.js is supported.
+It works by creating a tunnel between your local network and a public server, so you can access your local network from anywhere.